MolloiLab/dynamic/README.md

 ### Phantom Insert Layout
 ![alt text](images/phantom_layout.png "Phantom Insert Layout")

 Notice how the phantom is set up in a way for easy automatic segmentation.
-Specifically the phantom contains mostly background inserts and only one row of inserts for measurements, without outer inserts of the highest density large inserts (`n`) that are not meant for measurement but specifically just for detection of automatic segmentation.
-Then it contains another set up background inserts, then three measurement inserts with varying amounts of calcium (`a` - `n`)
+Specifically the phantom contains mostly background inserts and only one row of inserts for measurements, with the outer inserts of the highest density large inserts (`n`) that are not meant for measurement but specifically just for detection of automatic segmentation.
+Then it contains another set of background inserts, then three measurement inserts with varying amounts of calcium (`a` - `n`)

 *NOTE: In order to avoid the effect of air as much as possible, the inserts were surrounded by silly putty that is specifically around the hounsfield unit (HU)/intensity of the CIRS background tissue (~ 50 HU).
 This is likely imperfect and will have some effect on the results, but it is much better that having air (~ -1000 HU)*